Examples and counterexamples in Ehrhart theory: Log-concavity of evaluations of the Ehrhart polynomial

 In particular, for a very ample polytope $P$, the $K$-polynomial of $X_P$ encodes the same information as the Ehrhart polynomial of $P$.
 Some connections between $K$-polynomials with the Lorentzian property (see, e.g., \cite{castillo-cid}) have motivated the question of whether the (absolute values of the) coefficients of $K_{X_P}(x)$ form a log-concave sequence when $P$ is very ample.
 An elementary check reveals that:

 And moreover,

-In particular, the log-concavity of (the absolute values of) the first three coefficients of the $K$-polynomial is equivalent to the log-concavity of (the absolute values of) the first three negative evaluations of the Ehrhart polynomial.
-We can actually show that the log-concavity of the absolute values of all the coefficients of $K_{X_P}(x)$ implies the log-concavity of the infinite sequence $|E_P(-1)|$, $|E_P(-2)|$, $|E_P(-3)|$, $|E_P(-4)|$, etc. Observe that equation \eqref{eq:ehrhart-weird-basis} says that:
+In particular, the log-concavity of (the absolute values of) the first three coefficients of the $K$-polynomial of $X_P$ is equivalent to the log-concavity of (the absolute values of) the first three negative evaluations of the Ehrhart polynomial of $P$.
+For an arbitrary polytope $P$ (not necessarily very ample) we define the \emph{$K$-polynomial of $P$}, denoted $K_P(x)$, by